farseenabdulsalam/dotcastle/Readme.md

 ###### Version 0.1b

 Do you find you .bashrc/.zshrc too large to maintain?
-Have you felt that it is finding and updating the right options in vimrc is a real headache?
+Have you felt that is finding and updating the right options in vimrc is a real headache?
 Do you have to maintain two versions of almost similar configuration file, because a few tweaks you made for your home computer are incompatible with